Provost on MBTA: 'We Will Have Another Crisis Next Year'

 The legislature must discuss new revenue for fixing the T—"That, or we can just shut the system down, I suppose," the Somerville state representative said.

-Somerville state Rep. Denise Provost, speaking about the MBTA's plans to raise fares and cut back on service in order to close a $161 million budget deficit, said, "We will have another crisis next year," even after the cuts and fare hikes.
+Somerville state Rep. Denise Provost, speaking about the in order to close a $161 million budget deficit, said, "We will have another crisis next year," even after the cuts and fare hikes.

 Provost spoke with Somerville Patch Friday in Davis Square.